-Home > Telephone > Cutting your Call Costs
+Cutting Your Call Costs

-Cutting your Call Costs
+Cutting Your Call Costs

 The cost of mobile phones has come down a great deal in the last few years but has always been more than ordinary phones, or landlines.
 In the early days the mobile phone operators were able to charge more because the phones were just gimmicks, then they began to be adopted for businesses that were prepared to pay high rates to be able to contact their staff wherever they were.